randallli/randallli.github.io/cup.md

 * Scare everyone else's water out of their cups.

 ## Rematch
+* Refill cups.
-* Refill your cup in the bucket of water to play again.
+  * A big o' bucket of water makes this easiest.
 ## Details

 ### Equipment